 From Guts to Bolts: Baroque Strings and Continuo Week of January 13, 2014

-Exotic Baroque Instruments From the Heart of Europe Week of March 31st, 2014
+Exotic Baroque Instruments Week of March 31st, 2014

 It is highly recommended that multiple music classes, student performing groups, history and other cross-disciplinary classes be included in the presentation.
 Neighboring schools are also encouraged to join together for assemblies as school policies allow.
 In-school Program requests do not necessarily need to originate from a school’s music department but a host school and primary contact person should be designated.